hamelsmu/hamel-site/index.md

 I'm a data scientist specializing in Machine Learning.
 The purpose of this page is to serve as a central point of reference for talks and blogs I write.

+### Open-Source Projects

+- [Machine Learning Ops](https://mlops-github.com/), A collection of resources on how to facilitate Machine Learning Ops with GitHub.
+- [fastpages](https://github.com/fastai/fastpages), an easy to use blogging platform for Jupyter Notebooks.
+- [CodeSearchNet](https://github.com/github/CodeSearchNet), Datasets, tools, and benchmarks for representation learning of code.
+- [Issue Label Bot](https://github.com/machine-learning-apps/Issue-Label-Bot) A GitHub App powered by machine learning.
+- [Semantic Code Search](https://github.com/hamelsmu/code_search), Semantic search of code through learning a joint embedding of natural language and code.
+(This work was further refined in [CodeSearchNet](https://github.com/github/CodeSearchNet)).

 ### Blog Articles / Papers
 Links to associated github repos (and live demos if available) are located in blog articles.